Recognition of same-sex unions in the Czech Republic: Same-sex marriage

+Failed attempts in 2017–2021

 The Green Party and the Pirate Party expressed support for same-sex marriage in their 2017 electoral programs.
 Following the adoption of a same-sex marriage law by the German Bundestag in June 2017, Zbyněk Stanjura, a deputy from the Civic Democratic Party (ODS), suggested that his party could agree to a free vote in Parliament.

 Before the October 2017 election, activists started a campaign called "We Are Fair" (Jsme fér, [jsmɛ fɛːr]) to legalise same-sex marriage in the Czech Republic.
-The campaign found that a majority of deputies from ANO 2011, the Pirate Party, the Social Democratic Party (ČSSD), TOP 09, and the Mayors and Independents (STAN) supported same-sex marriage, while a minority of ODS, Communist and Christian Democratic MPs supported same-sex marriage, and no deputy from the Freedom and Direct Democracy (SPD) party was in favour.
+The campaign found that a majority of deputies from ANO 2011, the Pirate Party, the Social Democratic Party (ČSSD), TOP 09, and the Mayors and Independents (STAN) supported same-sex marriage, while a minority of ODS, Communist and Christian Democratic MPs and no deputy from the Freedom and Direct Democracy (SPD) party did so.
 Prime Minister Andrej Babiš expressed support for the legalisation of same-sex marriage.

 On 12 June 2018, a bill to legalise same-sex marriage, sponsored by 46 deputies, was introduced to the Chamber of Deputies.
-Three days later, a group of 37 deputies proposed a constitutional amendment to define marriage as the "union of a man and a woman" in the Constitution of the Czech Republic, which would have required a two-thirds majority in the chamber.
+Three days later, a group of 37 deputies proposed a constitutional amendment to define marriage as the "union of a man and a woman" in the Constitution of the Czech Republic, which would have required a two-thirds majority in the Chamber.
 On 22 June 2018, the Babiš Cabinet announced its support for the same-sex marriage bill.
 The "We Are Fair" campaign presented 70,350 signatures in support of same-sex marriage to the Chamber of Deputies in late June.
 The first reading of the same-sex marriage bill was scheduled for 31 October, but was delayed to 14 November.
 As debate on both bills began, individual MPs spoke on both sides of the issue rather than split on party lines, indicative of a conscience vote.
 A vote was expected in January 2019, but was postponed to 26 March 2019, but then postponed again.
-On 10 January 2019, President Miloš Zeman stated that he might veto the same-sex marriage bill if it was passed by Parliament.
+On 10 January 2019, President Miloš Zeman said he might veto the same-sex marriage bill if it were passed by Parliament.
 Such a veto would force a second vote on the law, with the support of 101 deputies (50% + 1) required to override the presidential veto.
 On 29 April 2021, a proposal to reject the bill at first reading failed, receiving 41 votes from the 93 deputies present, and the bill therefore progressed to the committee stage.
 However, it did not advance further before the October 2021 election.